AURA brings nature into offices

 Like a fish in water

-Hosted by Societe Generale’s Le Plateau since February 2017, the AURA team benefits from an “optimal infrastructure” for its development, as well as its efforts to market the aquaponics system.
+AURA team met with Societe Generale through the intermediary of Nov'Impact, their sponsor (a Group employee) having introduced them to Flore Jachimowicz, Le Plateau and Partnerships Manager.
+Hosted by Le Plateau for six months, the AURA team benefited from an “optimal infrastructure” both to help its development and to highlight its aquaponics system.
 It was here that they installed their first marketable aquarium model.
 “When we were developing the product, we imagined exactly this type of coworking space.
 For us, it’s the ideal way to showcase the system,” says Bertrand Munier, Head of Operations, who joined AURA in January.

 Beyond this, Thomas explains: “Le Plateau creates and maintains a veritable ecosystem.
 Working side by side with both internal and external startups allows us to address various types of issues and build a synergy of competencies.
 For example,” he continues, “a brainstorming session with the other residents on the value proposition of our product led us to adapt our marketing pitch.”